Levoča: History

-In the 15th century the town, located on an intersection of trade routes between Poland and Hungary, became a rich center of commerce.
+In the 15th century, the town, located on an intersection of trade routes between Poland and Hungary, became a rich center of commerce.
 It exported iron, copper, furs, leather, corn, and wine.
-At the same time the town became an important cultural centre.
+At the same time, the town became an important cultural centre.
 The English humanist Leonard Cox taught around 1520 in a school in Levoča.
-The bookseller Brewer from Wittenberg transformed his bookstore in a prolific printing plant, that lasted for 150 years.
+The bookseller Brewer from Wittenberg transformed his bookstore into a prolific printing plant that lasted for 150 years.
 Finally, one of the best-known medieval woodcarvers Master Pavol of Levoča settled here.

-The town kept this cultural and economic status until the end of 16th century, in spite of two damaging fires : the first in 1550 destroyed nearly all of the Gothic architecture and another in 1599.
-In this period of prosperity several churches were built and the town had a school, library, pharmacy, and physicians.
+The town kept this cultural and economic status until the end of the 16th century, despite two damaging fires: the first in 1550 destroyed nearly all of the Gothic architecture and another in 1599.
+In this period of prosperity, several churches were built, and the town had a school, library, pharmacy, and physicians.
 There was a printing press as early as 1624.
 Levoča was a center of the Protestant Reformation.
 The town started to decline during the anti-Habsburg uprisings in the 17th century.

 In a lurid sequence of events in 1700, the mayor of the town was accidentally wounded by a local nobleman during a hunt, generating a series of revenge attacks, finally resulting in the murder of the mayor, Karol Kramler, a Saxon magistrate.
 The mayor's arm was then cut off, embalmed, and preserved in the town hall as a call to further revenge.
 This became the subject of a Hungarian novel about the town, The Black City, by the writer Kálmán Mikszáth.